steffenreimann/ElectronExample/README.md

 npm run app
 ```

+#### Change Icon

+Go into the Folder ./assets/icons for every OS is there a Folder, you can Change the Images

 #### Package your App for your OS on your OS
 ```bash
 npm run package-mac
 npm run package-win
 npm run package-linux
 ```